ihmeuw/pseudopeople/docs/source/noise/index.rst

    :backlinks: none

-In order to have a realistic challenge with entity resolution, it is essential to have noise added to the data.
+In order to have a realistic challenge with entity resolution, it is essential to add noise to the data.
 Pseudopeople can add two broad categories of noise to the datasets it generates:

 #. **Row-based noise:** Errors in the inclusion or exclusion of entire rows of
    data, such as duplication or omission